minzhang-1/PointHop-PointHop2_Spark/README.md

 ```

 ### Usage
-To train ann test a single PointHop model without feature selection and ensemble to classify point clouds sampled from 3D shapes:
+To train and test a single PointHop model without ensemble to classify point clouds sampled from 3D shapes:

     python3 pointhop_spark.py